mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-11-14-davidpoblador-portrait.md

 ---
-layout: work
+layout: media
 title: "Rockin' some Spotify tunes in a scarf"
-description: "PaperFaces portrait of @davidpoblador drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @davidpoblador drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-davidpoblador-twitter-lg.jpg
   thumb: paperfaces-davidpoblador-twitter-150.jpg